THEY'RE CLOSING MAX'S ART SUPPLY STORE

 The creative energy and talent that these artists and their peers poured into thousands of pictures for all the top accounts was truly astounding-- the challenges, the craftsmanship, the fierce competitions, the innovations.
 This was a remarkable site.
 And now the moving finger, having writ, moves on.

-When Bernie Fuchs died in 2009, I was contacted by a reporter working for the Westport newspaper.
-He was looking for some background information for an obituary.
-As I described the era in which Bernie worked the (young) reporter at first seemed confused but then a note of familiarity crept into his voice: "Oh, yeah...
+When Bernie Fuchs died in 2009 I was contacted by a young reporter working for the Westport newspaper, looking for background information for an obituary.
+As I described Bernie's era the reporter said, "Oh, yeah...
 I remember now.
-Somebody once told me that some artists lived around here."
+Somebody once said that some artists lived around here."

 |In the salad days: Fuchs with Porsche, beautiful wife and large home with studio.|